 Step 1.
 Pay for 'verified neighbor' reviews.
 Angie (formerly Angie's List) only allows members to post reviews on this site through the system mentioned above.
 Businesses can sign up to the platform for free and access their reviews from the business profile page.

 Step 2.
 Show customers how leaving a review can benefit them.
 Businesses use information from reviews to better their products and services.
-The more reviews left, the more consumer information that business will have to build from.
+The more reviews left, the more consumer information that businesses will have to build from.

 Average monthly US traffic (Alexa): 3.67 million